 - Only works with its digital app

-Peloton vs Keiser Buyer’s Guide: How to choose rightly.
+Peloton vs Keiser Buyer’s Guide: How to Choose the Best Indoor Cycling Bike

-What about Peloton vs Keiser.
+Now, to the main Peloton vs Keiser battle.
 This is a tough competition between two popular indoor exercise bikes.

 Also, it seems to boil down to the fact that the M3i is a commercial-grade bike with exceptional durability and quality where the Peloton is a lesser quality residential bike (but still great) that has the all built-in social features.

 It all comes down to your budget in the end as always.
 However, both bikes come in at almost the same price point.
 If the Peloton bike fits in your budget, the higher quality experience is worth it.